Future Dates to be announced

 When you travel “Back-to-Back” on two or more of our tours, you are eligible for a discount!
 Call the office for pricing if you are interested in reserving Big Loire plus Valley of the Chateaux: 305-294-8174.

 For travelers wishing to spend more time bicycling in France, consider extending your fun with HE Travel’s Valley of the Chateaux Tour immediately following.
 For 200 years, the kings of France outdid one another as they built palaces along the Loire Valley.
 Bicycle to Amboise, Chenonceau (where gay Henri III held drag parties), and Azay-le-Rideau.
 Our gay French bike tours are the perfect way to travel between the castles of France.

-Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 1 lunch, and 4 dinners, with wine included; Transportation to get luggage (and tired cyclists!) to destination; Use of bike; A wine-tasting; Map, guidebook, and routes.
+Price includes: Comfortable hotels each night; Services of two tour guides; All breakfasts, 1 lunch, and 4 dinners, with wine included; Transportation to get luggage (and tired cyclists!) to the destination; Use of a bike; A wine-tasting; Map, guidebook, and routes.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Transportation to and from start/end points; 3 lunches; 1 dinner; Souvenirs, snacks, admissions; Gratuities for guides.